Achievable logoAchievable logo

 Market price = $37

-If the market price rises to $45, the long call’s premium will be at least $10, representing its intrinsic value.
-At $45, the short call still does not have intrinsic value (“out of the money”).
-Let’s assume the long call’s premium is now $10, and the short call’s premium stays flat at $2.
-Now, the spread between the two premiums is $8 ($10 - $2), which is “wider” (bigger) than the original $5 spread.
-Now that the spread between the premiums has widened, the investor can close the contracts at a profit.
+If the market price rises to $45, the long call’s premium will be at least $10 (its intrinsic value).
+At $45, the short call still has no intrinsic value (it’s at the strike, so it’s not in the money).
+Assume the long call’s premium is now $10 and the short call’s premium stays at $2.
+The premium spread is now $8 ($10 − $2), which is wider than the original $5.
+With a wider spread, the investor can close the position at a profit.

-In a debit spread, the investor hopes for the options to exercise.
-Let’s use the same example:
+In a debit spread, the investor also prefers the options to be exercised.
+Using the same structure:

 Long 1 ZYX Mar 35 call @ $7